ssro/znc-docker/README.md

 [ ** ] https://<znc_server_ip>:65000/
 [ ** ]
 [ ?? ] Launch ZNC now? (yes/no) [yes]: no
-/ # exit
 ```

-Answer no to the last step of configuration, "Launch ZNC now?" and exit the container.
+Answer `no` to the last step of configuration, "Launch ZNC now?".
+The container generate the config and will exit.

 N.B: adjust your configuration based on your preferences